Liao-Group/interpretable-splicing-visualization/src/README.md

 ```
 generate_custom_model(new_input_length, delta_basal)
 ```

+When given a different dataset in the format of a dataframe `df` with columns `[exon, sequence, PSI]`, we can perform a line search to find the `delta_basal` that create a custom model that best predict the measured PSI for this dataset.
+Example of how this is done can be found in notebook `notebooks/generate_custom_model.ipynb`.
+The best basal shift for datasets studied in the original paper is saved in `datasets_data.json`, in addition to a few other statistics.

 4. `RNAutils.py`: Use in `figutils.py` to estimate the structure of exon in the dot-bracket (.()) notation.
 Don't have to use this file outside of `figutils.py` in general.